Keyhole Coronary Artery Bypass

 Hybrid therapies can be used to treat coronary disease and valve disease through keyhole techniques.
 Contact us to learn more about these treatments.

-In some patients with multi-vessel coronary disease, the entire procedure can be performed by keyhole heart surgery.
+In some patients with multi-vessel coronary disease, the entire procedure can be performed by keyhole heart surgery at our Essex Heart Clinic.
 This can only be performed in selected patients by highly experienced keyhole heart surgery teams.
 Call us if you wish to know more.

 Coronary Stent Insertion